 H-shares49 and other overseas listed shares: in the absence of any specific PRC tax laws, capital gains derived by non-PRC resident enterprise investors from the disposal of H-shares and other overseas listed shares issued by PRC companies are subject to withholding income tax at the rate of 10% based on the general principles of the PRC Enterprise Income Tax Law and its Implementation Rules, unless such tax is reduced or eliminated by an applicable double taxation treaty or special tax rules to be issued by the PRC Ministry of Finance ("MOF") and/or the State Taxation Administration ("STA") in the future.
 There are uncertainties as to the interpretation and application of such general principles of PRC tax laws.
-These uncertainties include whether and how withholding income tax on capital gains realised by non-PRC resident enterprise investors upon the disposal of such equity interests shall be collected by the PRC tax date, authorities and to such withholding income tax has not been enforced by the PRC tax authorities on capital gains realised by non-PRC resident enterprise investors where the purchase and subsequent disposal have been concluded on an exchange.
+These uncertainties include whether and how withholding income tax on capital gains realised by non-PRC resident enterprise investors upon the disposal of such equity interests shall be collected by the PRC tax authorities to date. withholding income tax has not been enforced by the PRC tax authorities on capital gains realised by non-PRC resident enterprise investors where the purchase and subsequent disposal have been concluded on an exchange.
 If there is any such withholding income tax liability arising from the sale or other disposal of H-shares and other overseas listed shares, this Sub-Fund shall be exposed to the economic risks of such tax.

 A-shares: On 14 November 2014, MOF, STA and CSRC jointly issued a notice in relation to the taxation rule on Shanghai-Hong Kong Stock Connect under Caishui [2014] No.81 ("Notice No.81").
 Moreover, on 23 March, 2016, MOF and STA jointly issued a notice in relation to levying value-added tax to replace business tax under Caishui [2016] No.36 ("Notice No. 36").
 In addition, on 1 December 2016, MOF, STA and CSRC jointly issued a notice in relation to the taxation rule on Shenzhen-Hong Kong Stock Connect under Caishui [2016] No.127 ("Notice No. 127").
 Under Notice No.81, corporate income tax, individual income tax and business tax will be temporarily exempted on gains derived by Hong Kong and overseas investors (including this Sub-Fund) on the trading of A-shares through Shanghai-Hong Kong Stock Connect with effect from 17 November 2014.
 Under Notice No. 36, all business tax taxpayers shall be required to pay value-added tax instead of business tax, and value-added tax will be temporarily exempted on gains derived by Hong Kong and overseas investors (including the Sub-Fund) on the trading of A-shares through Shanghai-Hong Kong Stock Connect with effect from 1 May 2016.
-Under Notice No. 127, corporate income tax, individual income tax and valueadded tax will be temporarily exempted on gains derived by Hong Kong and overseas investors (including this Sub-Fund) on the trading of A-shares under the Shenzhen Hong Kong Stock Connect Program with effect from 5 December 2016.
+Under